 Canada’s capitals are alive with stories that emphasize our history, our heritage and our cultures.
 We preserve them so that our young people will have the opportunity to visit their capitals and to add their own stories.
 This will encourage a sense of pride in their provinces and territories and in their country, and an appreciation of peoples’ achievements.

-Canada’s Capital Region
+The National Capital Region

 As the Birthplace of Confederation and the capital of Prince Edward Island, Charlottetown has earned national and provincial historic prominence and was awarded the Prince of Wales Leadership Award for demonstrating its firm commitment to the merits and value of heritage preservation.

 The Alberta capital region is driven by the passion, spirit and energy of almost 1.5 million citizens.
 Backed by a strong commitment to an environment where cultural, social, recreational and business opportunities flourish, the Edmonton area embraces a rich cultural mosaic.
 As Alberta’s capital, Edmonton has an ambitious and achievable plan to transform the city in a coordinated and well thought out way, enhancing the quality of life and experience for all.

 Fredericton is the capital of the province of New Brunswick and is home to over 56,224 residents.
 An important cultural, artistic, and educational centre for the province, Fredericton is home to two universities, the New Brunswick College of Craft & Design, and cultural institutions such as the Beaverbrook Art Gallery, the York Sunbury Museum, and The Playhouse—a performing arts venue.